Get started

 • A public HTTPS URL that reaches your OpenClaw Gateway.

-• A sender policy choice: pairing for private use, allowlist for preapproved phone numbers, or open only for intentionally public SMS access.
+• A sender policy choice: pairing (default) for private use, allowlist for preapproved phone numbers, or open only for intentionally public SMS access.

 Quick Setup